Asset Manager – Participating in Projects

 • Categories (packages and/or part lists).

-• Documentation such as certificates and shop reports.
+• Documentation such as non-incident statements, bill-of-sale, certificates, and shop reports.

-General description of a project with timeline, contacts, news, categories, documents
+General description of a project with contacts, news, categories, documents

 Project categories